 We keep a log of Bailey’s seizures to track their duration, frequency, and any change in events.

-The way Epilepsy is treated medically in through one of several different types of medication.
+The medical treatment for epilepsy is through one of several types of medication.
 Yet, there is some controversy over which types are safest and which types are most effective.
-In any event, Epilepsy in your dog is a serious disorder and one that should involve consultation with your veterinarian.
+Epilepsy is a serious disorder and one that should involve consultation with your veterinarian.
 Your vet knows your dog and is probably the best person to recommend the type of treatment that best suits your dog.
-However, there are several good resources on the web that can provide you more details about Epilepsy in dogs:
+However, several resources on the web can provide you with more details about epilepsy in dogs: